Shregs-Data/Ribbon-App-Performance/README.md

 Since the bounce rate of the app is good enough, the next question to ask is, do these users stay back on this app for more?
 Answering this is gives birth to the Retention Rate

+Retention Rate gives a number to the percentage of users who still use an app a certain number of days after install.

 ![download](https://github.com/Shregs-Data/Ribbon-App-Performance/assets/119749875/74945b29-0ed1-4a78-abbc-08f20f16f8a8)

+A 75% retention rate for ribbon indicates that 74.4% of users continue using the app regularly.
+It's a positive sign, indicating users find value in the app's content and features.